 Appin is now one of the more densely populated towns which borders the Dharawal National Park.
 It lies between Campbelltown and Wollongong and formed part of the original ‘Cowpastures’.
 This was a popular area for the locals and European settlers alike, which ultimately led to the dark day that is known as the Appin Massacre that occurred in 1814.
 The town is home to several historic sites including Cataract Dam and Windmill Hill.
 It also has a great pub and some fantastic shops including South West Barbeque, which offers delicious slow cooked meats for sale.

 Be spoilt for choice with ghost tours, horse riding, paintball and go-karting, as well as skydiving available at nearby Wilton.
-For the wine enthusiasts be sure to visit Razorback Ridge Wines, after venturing to Menangle to visit the general store or to pick up some handmade cheese, olives, honey, or salami from Kanangra Curd & Co.
+For the wine enthusiasts be sure to visit Razorback Ridge Wines, after venturing to Menangle to visit the general store or to pick up some handmade cheese, olives, honey, or salami.

 Just across the Nepean River you can also experience the thrill of world class harness racing at Club Menangle.